CrappyUserId/javaee-reference-impl/README.md

 2. Install your preferred SQL-based database (Postgres was used for this example).
 3. Install a JDBC driver for your database as a module in your Wildfly installation.
 4. Create a datasource in your Wildfly standalone.xml configuration file and configure it to use the installed JDBC driver.
-5. Modify persistence.xml to your datasource if necessary.
+5. Modify persistence.xml based on your datasource if necessary.

 ## Deployment